johann-DP/CRM/README.md

 # CRM Project

-This repository contains scripts for various phases of data analysis.
+This repository contains scripts for the four successive phases of the Digora CRM analysis.
+Phase 1 was a manual audit and data preparation step documented in the project report, while phases 2 to 4 are implemented as Python scripts in this repository.

 ## Preparing the environment